FlipFloop/docs.ctjs.rocks/docs/tut-polishing-jettycat.md

 We create a flag `this.pressed` to make sure that the code that runs the animation only once.
 Running it multiple times won't hurt, but keeps the debugger's log clean as `ct.tween` will warn about interrupted animations otherwise.

-Then we start an animation for `this.getRoom()`, that will return the room `UI_Paused` that owns this button, and change its alpha value back to 0.
+Then we start animation for `this.getRoom()`, which will return the room `UI_Paused` that owns this button, and change its alpha value back to 0.
 After that, we can see that `ct.tween.add` creates an asynchronous event, and we remove the room and unpause the game inside the `.then(() => {…});` clause.

 ## Smoothly resuming the game after it has been paused

-Though the "paused" menu fades out slowly, it is still hard for a player to catch up and prevent the cat from bumping into ground.
-To prevent that, we can use `ct.tween` to… animate time! `ct.pixiApp.ticker.speed = 1;` can be not just 0 and 1, but also anything in between, and even beyound 1.
+Though the "paused" menu fades out slowly, it is still hard for a player to catch up and prevent the cat from bumping into the ground.
+To prevent that, we can use `ct.tween` to… animate time! `ct.pixiApp.ticker.speed = 1;` can be not just 0 and 1, but also anything in between, and even beyond 1.
 Large values will make the game run faster, while values close to 0 will slow the game.
-Thus, we can animate the value `ct.pixiApp.ticker.speed` to make the game transition from paused to fully runnning state.
+Thus, we can animate the value `ct.pixiApp.ticker.speed` to make the game transition from paused to fully running state.

 Open the type `Button_Continue` again, and modify the script so it fires another `ct.tween.add` after it finishes the first one: